turingloop/spark-scala-wordcount/README.md

 ```
 ## Results

-You will see the following results after you give the last command from Scala Commands section
+You will see the following results after you give the last command from Scala Commands section:

 |  Word  | Count |
 |:------:|-------|
 | the    | 988   |